The Dashboard Home Page

 - the Last 90 days

 - and a Custom Date Range that allows you to pull up data over a specific time period

 2. Revenue Graph

-The green revenue graph gives you a graphical representation of your transaction values during the period of the selected date range.
-This section also shows you the total amount of money you've earned within the specified date range (that is, the amount you'll receive in your bank account).
+The green revenue graph represents your transaction values for the selected date range.
+This section also shows you the total payments you've collected within the date range.

-Please keep these definitions in mind as you read the definitions of the following metrics!
+Please keep this in mind as you read on.

 3. Success Rate